What is JAMstack?

 The name itself was originally coined by Mathias Biilmann, co-founder at Netlify, who wanted to make it easier to refer to this new way of doing web architecture.

-Brief history of developing websites
+A brief history of developing websites

 To understand why the JAMstack architecture is becoming popular today and not 10 years ago, it's worth taking a quick history lesson.
 In fact, let's take a look at how websites used to work and how it's evolved from there.

-In the very early days of the internet everything was more simple than we might think about today.
+In the very early days of the internet, everything was more simple than we might think about today.
 The first websites that were built were all really just a folder with HTML files that could be requested by a browser.
 And that was pretty much it.
 The HTML would determine how the website looked and the content in it, while the browser's only job was to let the user view the page.

 The downside?
 It required more server resources to build and thus the content would be delivered to the user slower than if it had been an old-school static HTML file.